mgrassho/bs_generic_tile/README.md

 - [ ] Add loading state behavior?
 - [X] Fix icon position
 - [X] Add focusable
+- [X] Add activate with "Space" or "Enter" key
 - [ ] Clean up css

-## Project Setup Notes
+## Project Setup Notes for Creating New Components

-When creating a new webcomponent using
+When creating a new webcomponent using - other than the existing Generic Tile!

 ```bash
     npm init @ui5/webcomponents-package